pylipp/dotfiles/notes/debian_stretch.md

-Setting up Debian Stretch from the netinst image on my Aspire 5741G
+Setting up Debian -Stretch- Buster/Sid (remember to check what you download...) from the netinst image on my Aspire 5741G

 ### Start